bevyengine/rfcs/rfcs/43-many-worlds.md

 2. For each `WorldLabel` in `app.world.keys()`, initialize the corresponding schedule with the correct label.
 3. For each world, run the corresponding schedule if it exists.
    1. Each world is fully independent, and each scheduler can request more threads as needed in a greedy fashion.
+4. Run the global schedule.
-4. At the end of each loop, put the entire `App` back together and run any `AppCommands`.
+5. At the end of each loop, put the entire `App` back together and run any `AppCommands`.
    1. Be sure to apply standard `Commands` to each world.
-5. Go to 2.
+6. Go to 2.

 This should be programmed using the default (and minimal) runners.
 Custom schedule and synchronization behavior can be added with a custom runner.